 Children's can be victims of domestic abuse.
 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children, including leading to domestic abuse in their own intimate relationships.
+Exposure to domestic abuse and/or violence including where pupils see, hear or experience its effect can have a serious, long lasting emotional and psychological impact on children, including leading to domestic abuse in their own intimate relationships.
 All of which can have detrimental and long term impact on health, well-being, development and ability to learn.